Jahn08/WEB-TIMER/README.md

 * **GET modules** sends static script files
 * **GET modules/about** to read basic contact information from the configuration: *{ email, website }* ([more about configuring](#headConfiguration))

-Some API methods are for authenticated users and that's why they require a Facebook token as a header Authorization: *Bearer <token>*.
+Some API methods are for authenticated users and that's why they require a Facebook token as a header Authorization: *Bearer [token]*.
 The methods:
-* **POST auth/logIn** returns the user's login time, returns whether the user is an administrator *{ hasAdminRole }*; provided it's a new user it sends an email to them, if the respective preferences are set ([more about configuring](#headConfiguration))
+* **POST auth/logIn** updates the user's login time and returns whether the user is an administrator *{ hasAdminRole }*; provided it's a new user it sends an email to them if the respective preferences are set ([more about configuring](#headConfiguration))
-* **GET programs** to get a user's customised programs returning an object *{ programs: { _id, name, userId, stages: [order, duration, descr], active }, schemaRestrictions }*, where *schemaRestrictions* describes restrictions imposed by the program schema
+* **GET programs** to get a user's customised programs through an object *{ programs: { _id, name, userId, stages: [order, duration, descr], active }, schemaRestrictions }*, where *schemaRestrictions* describes restrictions imposed by the program schema
 * **POST programs** saves a list of the user's program objects: *{ programs: { _id, name, userId, stages: [order, duration, descr], active } }*, programs absent from the list will be removed from the database; then it redirects to **GET programs**
 * **GET programs/active** returns the list of the user's active programs: *[{ _id, name, userId, stages: [order, duration, descr], active }]*
-* **GET users/profile** to get the user's preferences: *{ hideDefaultPrograms }* - the only option determines whether only active customised timers should be shown (if there are such available) or all timer programs including default ones
+* **GET users/profile** to get the user's preferences: *{ hideDefaultPrograms }* - the sole option determines whether only active customised timers should be shown (if there are such available) or all timer programs including default ones
 * **POST users/profile** accepts the user's only option to update: *{ hideDefaultPrograms }*
-* **DELETE users/profile** after removal sends an email to the user, if the respective preferences are set ([more about configuring](#headConfiguration))
+* **DELETE users/profile** after removal sends an email to the user if the respective preferences are set ([more about configuring](#headConfiguration))

 The user must be an administrator to have access to the methods:
 * **GET users** accepts an object for sorting and filtering its outcome: *{ query: { page || 1, searchFor, sortField || 'name', sortDirection || -1 } }*; returns *{ queryFilter: { page, searchFor, sortField, sortDirection }, curUserId, users: [_id, name, administrator, location, gender, lastLogin, createdAt], pageCount }*
-* **POST users/adminSwitch** switch the user's administrative right; after the process this sends an email to the user, if the respective preferences are set ([more about configuring](#headConfiguration))
+* **POST users/adminSwitch** switch the user's administrative right; thereafter it sends an email to the user if the respective preferences are set ([more about configuring](#headConfiguration))

 ## <a name="headDatabase"></a>Database

-The project database is built upon MongoDB ([read more about its version](#headPrerequisites)).
-A default database server address used in the application is mongodb://localhost:27017/.
+The project database is built upon MongoDB ([more about its version](#headPrerequisites)).
+A default database server address used in the application is *mongodb://localhost:27017/*.

 There are 2 tables altogether:
 * **User** stores users' data such as: name, gender, location, email, preferences, etc.